13 Beginners Painting Mistakes Made You Want to Avoid

 Mistake 1.
 Including Everything You See

-Don’t act as a human camera.
-You are creating artwork of your interpretation of the subject.
+When painting a scene, you don’t need to act as a human camera.
+You are creating artwork and you are allowed to filter reality through your interpretation of the subject and what makes a strong composition.
 You're not required to paint everything just because it is there in real life or in the photo.

 - Be selective: include only the strong elements that identify that particular scene.
 Paint the essential elements.

 Mistake 2.
 Painting Things Just the Way They Are